Mt Pleasant in Henry County, Iowa — The American Midwest (Upper Plains)

 Nine soldiers died while on duty at Camp Harlan and Camp McKean.
 They are buried in Forest Home Cemetery.

 Location.
 40° 58.58′ N, 91° 34.953′ W. Marker is in Mt Pleasant, Iowa, in Henry County.
-Marker is at the intersection of West Courtland Street Touch for map.
+Marker is at the intersection of West Courtland Street and Hickory Avenue, on the right when traveling west on West Courtland Street.
+Touch for map.
 Marker is in this post office area: Mount Pleasant IA 52641, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Camp Harlan (here, next to this marker); James Harlan (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named Camp Harlan (here, next to this marker); Votes For Women (approx. 1½ miles away); Belle Babb Mansfield (approx. 1½ miles away); Iowa Wesleyan College (approx. 1½ miles away); a different marker also named Iowa Wesleyan College (approx. 1½ miles away); P.E.O.
+Sisterhood Founded (approx. 1½ miles away); Harlan Hotel (approx. 1.6 miles away); James Harlan (approx. 1.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 264 times since then and 17 times this year.
+It was originally submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 363 times since then and 24 times this year.
 Photos: 1, 2. submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.